About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 18:1-34 2 Chronicles in [Smaller Chunks]

-Jehoshaphat now had an abundance of riches & honor & [had made an alliance] with Ahab.
-After [some years, Jehoshaphat] went down to Ahab [in] Samaria.
-Ahab killed [lots] of sheep & oxen for [Jehoshaphat] & the people with him.
+Jehoshaphat now had [an] abundance of riches & honor & [had made an alliance] with Ahab.
+And after [some years, Jehoshaphat] went down to Ahab [in] Samaria.
+And Ahab killed [an] abundance of sheep & oxen for [Jehoshaphat] & the people he had with him.

-[Jehoshaphat] answered, I am as you are & my people [are like] your people & we will be with you in war.
-Jehoshaphat said to [Israel’s] king, I pray [that] you [inquire for] the Word of the Lord today.
+And [Jehoshaphat] answered, I am as you are & my people [are like] your people & we will be with you in the war.
+And Jehoshaphat said to [Israel’s] king, I pray [that] you [inquire for] the Word of the Lord today.

 [Therefore,] king [Ahab] of Israel, gathered 400 prophets together & said to them, Shall we go to Ramoth Gilead to battle or shall I [hold back from doing so?]
 And they said, Go up; for God will deliver it into the king’s hand.

-Jehoshaphat [asked,] Isn’t there [still] a prophet of the Lord besides [them, so] that we might [inquire] of him?
-[Ahab, Israel’s] king said, There is [still] 1 man, by whom we may [inquire] of the Lord, but I hate him.
-He never prophesies good to me, but always [bad.]
+But Jehoshaphat [asked,] Isn’t there [still] a prophet of the Lord besides [them, so] that we might [inquire] of him?
+And [Ahab, Israel’s] king said, There is [still] one man, by whom we may [inquire] of the Lord, but I hate him.
+For he never [prophesies] good to me, but always [bad.]
 [It’s] Micaiah, [Imla’s] son.
-Jehoshaphat said,

-[Don’t] let the king say so.
-And [Ahab] called for 1 of his officers & said, Quickly [get & bring] Micaiah, Imla’s] son.
+And Jehoshaphat said, [Don’t] let the king say so.
+And [Ahab, Israel’s] king, called for one of his officers & said, Quickly [get & bring] Micaiah, Imla’s] son.

-And [Ahab, Israel’s] king & Jehoshaphat, [Judah’s] king, [each] sat on their throne, clothed in their robes, in [an empty] place at the [entrance] gate of Samaria & all the prophets prophesied [in front of] them.
+And [Ahab, Israel’s] king & Jehoshaphat, [Judah’s] king, [each] sat on [their own] throne, clothed in their robes.
+And they sat in [an empty] place at the [entrance] gate of Samaria & all the prophets prophesied [in front of] them.

 And Micaiah said, as the Lord lives, I will [only say] what my God [says.]
-When [Micaiah] came to the king, [Ahab] said, Michaiah, shall we go to battle in Ramoth Gilead or shall we [refrain?]
+And when [Micaiah came] to the king, [Ahab] said, Michaiah, shall we go to battle [in] Ramoth Gilead or shall we [refrain?]

-[Micaiah] said, You go up & prosper & they shall be delivered into your hand.
-King [Ahab] said to [Micaiah,] How many times shall I [make you swear] that you say nothing, but the truth to me in the Name of the Lord?
+And [Micaiah] said, You go up & prosper & they shall be delivered into your hand.
+And king [Ahab] said to [Micaiah,] How many times shall I [make you swear] that you say nothing, but the truth to me in the Name of the Lord?

-Then, [Micaiah] said, I did see all [of] Israel scattered on the mountains [like] sheep with no shepherd.
-The Lord said, These have no master, therefore let every man return to his house in peace.
-King [Ahab] of Israel said to Jehoshaphat, [Didn’t] I tell you he [wouldn’t] prophesy good to me, [only bad.]
+Then, [Micaiah] said, I did see all [of] Israel scattered on the mountains [like] sheep that haven’t [any] shepherd.
+And the Lord said, These have no master, therefore let every man return to his house in peace.
+And king [Ahab] of Israel, said to Jehoshaphat, [Didn’t] I tell you he wouldn’t prophesy good to me, [only bad?]

 Again, [Micaiah] said, Therefore, hear the Word of the Lord.
 I saw the Lord sitting on His throne & all the host of heaven standing on His right hand [side] & on His left.
-The Lord said, Who shall [convince] Ahab, [Israel’s] kin, [so] that he may go up & fall at Ramoth Gilead?
+And the Lord said, Who shall [convince] Ahab, [Israel’s] king, [so] that he may go up & fall at Ramoth Gilead?

-Micaiah said, [Watch,] you shall see on the day when you shall go & hide [yourself] in an inner [room.]
-King [Ahab] of Israel said, Take Micaiah & carry him back to Ammon, the [city’s] governor & to Jossh, the king’s son.
+And Micaiah said, [Watch,] you shall see on the day, when you shall go & hide [yourself] in an inner [room.]
+Then, King [Ahab] of Israel said, Take Micaiah & carry him back to Ammon, the [city’s] governor & to Joash, the king’s son.

-Say, The king said, Put this [man] in the prison & feed him with the bread & water of affliction, until I return in peace.
-Micaiah said, If you return in peace, then the Lord [hasn’t] spoken by me.
-[Pay attention,] all you people.
+Say, The king said [this,] Put this [man] in the prison & feed him with the bread & water of affliction, until I return in peace.
+And Micaiah said, If you return in peace, then the Lord hasn’t spoken by me.
+And [Micaiah] said, [Pay attention,] all you people.

-So, [Israel’s] king disguised himself & they went to the battle.
+So, [Ahab, Israel’s] king disguised himself & they went to the battle.
 Now, [Syria’s] king had commanded the chariot captains with him, saying, [Don’t] fight with [the] small or [the important, but] only [Ahab, Israel’s] king.

-It [happened] when the chariot captains saw Jehoshaphat, they said, [It’s] the king of Israel & they [surrounded] him to fight.
+And it [happened,] when the chariot captains saw Jehoshaphat, they said, It’s the king of Israel.
+Therefore, they [surrounded] him to fight.
 But Jehoshaphat cried out & the Lord helped him & God moved [the soldiers to leave] from [Jehoshaphat.]

-It [happened] when the chariot captains [realized it wasn’t Israel’s] king, they [stopped] pursuing him.
-A certain man drew a bow [on a hunch & struck Israel’s] king between the joints of [his] armor.
+For it [happened,] when the chariot captains [realized] it wasn’t [Israel’s] king, they [stopped] pursuing him.
+And a certain man drew a bow [on a hunch & struck Israel’s] king between the joints of [his armor’s] harness.

-Therefore, [Ahab] said to his man [in the] chariot, [Return] your hand, so you may carry me out of the [army;] for I am wounded.
+Therefore, [Ahab] said to his chariot man, [Return] your hand, so you may carry me out of the [army;] for I am wounded.
 And the battle increased that day.
 [However, Israel’s] king [propped] himself up in his chariot against the Syrians until the [evening:] & about the time of the [sunset, Ahab] died.